nicocardiel/filabres/doc/classification.rst

    170502_t2_CAFOS/ 170527_t2_CAFOS/ 170724_t2_CAFOS/
    170505_t2_CAFOS/ 170528_t2_CAFOS/ 170731_t2_CAFOS/

-Within each night, a file ``imagedb_cafos.json`` has been created, storing the image classification.
+Within each night, a file ``imagedb_cafos.json`` should have been created, storing the image classification.

 ::

    (filabres) $ ls lists/170225_t2_CAFOS/
    imagedb_cafos.json

+For those nights with images that have raised WARNINGS during the image classfication, an additional ``imagedb_cafos.log`` file should also have been created containing the warning messages.

 Examine the image classification